-The liability for future policy benefits is equal to the present value of expected future benefits and claim-related expenses, less the present value of expected future net premiums.
+The liability for future policy benefits is equal to the present value of expected future benefits and claimrelated expenses, less the present value of expected future net premiums.
 Cash flow assumptions, as applicable, used to estimate the liability for future policy benefits include health care experience (including type of care and cost of care), policyholder persistency or lapses (i.e., the probability that a policy or contract will remain in-force from one period to the next), insured mortality (i.e., life expectancy or longevity), insured morbidity (i.e., frequency and severity of claim, including claim termination rates and benefit utilization rates) and estimates of future in-force rate actions, which include premium rate increases and benefit reductions associated with our long-term care insurance.
 Estimates of future in-force rate actions include those that are approved or anticipated to be approved, including premium rate increases and associated benefit reductions not yet filed.
 In addition, we have reached three legal settlements regarding alleged disclosure deficiencies in premium increases for long-term care insurance policies.
-Benefit reductions who elect certain reduced benefit of legal settlements, which also includes the cash payments made to policyholders who elect certain reduced benefit of legal settlements, referred to as settlement payments.
+Benefit reductions include those from in-force rate actions as well as the net impact of legal settlements, which also includes the cash payments made to policyholders who elect certain reduced benefit options in connection with legal settlements, referred to as settlement payments.
 Claim termination rates for our long-term care insurance represent the expected rates at which claims end, and benefit utilization rates represent the available policy benefits expected to be used.
-Both claim termination rates and benefit utilization rates and benefit utilization rates and benefit utilization rates are influenced by, among other things, gender, age at claim, diagnosis, type of care needed, benefit period and daily benefit.
+Both claim termination rates and benefit utilization rates are influenced by, among other things, gender, age at claim, diagnosis, type of care needed, benefit period and daily benefit amount.